JackLouAllen/JackLouAllen/README.md

 # Hi there, I'm Jack LouAllen 👋

-I'm a student passionate about cybersecurity.
+I'm a passionate cybersecurity student.
 I love building secure applications and exploring new technologies.

 ---